jhhsu8/HarvardX-Data-Science-Probability/README.md

-In this course, I learned the important concepts in probability theory.
+In this course, I learned the important concepts in probability theory using R.